 La bohème, conductor

-In 2003, John Michael Koch, baritone, was granted tenure in the College of Fine Arts at Illinois State University's School of Music in Normal, Illinois, where he has been nominated to Who’s Who in America in 2008 and 2009, and three times to Who's Who Among America's Teachers and has served as Voice Area Coordinator in the School of Music since 2009.
+In 1997, John Michael Koch, baritone, began teaching at the College of Fine Arts at Illinois State University's School of Music in Normal, Illinois, where he has been nominated to Who’s Who in America in 2008 and 2009, and three times to Who's Who Among America's Teachers and has served as Voice Area Coordinator in the School of Music since 2009.

 Koch has performed over 35 operatic and 45 oratorio roles throughout the world.
 He is the Artistic Director and co-founder of the Midwest Institute of Opera that had its premiere season in 2011 with Die Zauberflöte.
-The subsequent seasons included Don Giovanni in 2012, Le nozze di Figaro in 2013 Bizet’s Carmen and Dan Shore’s The Beautiful Bridegroom in 2014, Cenerentola in 2015 and Hansel and Gretel, Falstaff and The dialogues of the Carmelites in 2016.
+The subsequent seasons included Don Giovanni in 2012, Le nozze di Figaro in 2013 Bizet’s Carmen and Dan Shore’s The Beautiful Bridegroom in 2014, La Cenerentola in 2015 and Hansel and Gretel, Falstaff and The dialogues of the Carmelites in 2016, and Les contes d’Hoffmann and Pirates of Penzance in 2018.
 This summer opera program at Illinois State was created to give young emerging singers locally and from all over the world the opportunity to stage and perform a complete operatic role.
 The program is growing rapidly and has hired opera professionals such as Maestro Joshua Greene from the Metropolitan Opera, Lucy Arner of the Mannes School of Music, Liora Maurer of the Metropolitan Opera and James Marvel, Director of Opera at UT-Knoxville to lead our participants in fully-staged productions.
-2014 also brings the premiere of “MIOperatunities,” a matinée version of Carmen that filled our performance hall with young camp students, special needs students, and older community members at no cost to them, offering a “highlights” opera that included interpretive signers, Flamencan dancing by the USA Ballet, information on Spanish culture in the 19th century, French opera and a “Meet and greet the artists” session post-performance.
-The Midwest Institute of Opera and MIOperatunities has already received several generous grants from the Town of Normal Harmon Arts Grants Fund and the Illinois Prairie Community Foundation Mirza Arts and Culture Fund and is proud to offer this unique opportunity under the auspices of the Illinois State University College of Fine Arts and School of Music.
+2014 also brought the premiere of “MIOperatunities,” a matinée version of Carmen that filled our performance hall with young camp students, special needs students, and older community members at no cost to them, offering a “highlights” opera that has included interpretive signers, Flamencan dancing by the USA Ballet, information on Spanish culture in the 19th century, French opera and a “Meet and greet the artists” session post-performance.
+The Midwest Institute of Opera and MIOperatunities have received several generous grants from the Town of Normal Harmon Arts Grants Fund and the Illinois Prairie Community Foundation Mirza Arts and Culture Fund and was proud to offer this unique opportunity under the auspices of the Illinois State University College of Fine Arts and School of Music.

 Tracy Marie Koch, soprano